Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - Usually this means linkning the database webservers witht he appliation
 - Steps
     - Create a web App and configure it
-    - Create a new Virtual network
+    - Create a new empty Virtual network
-    - After both have been creted, you can then select the newly created app and select `|| Networking `
+    - After both have been creted, you can then select the newly created app and select `|| Networking ` to configure linking the database network with the app
+    - Add a VM to the network and install SQL server 2019 server image on it.
+Note that you will not be able to use the default subnet with it as it will be used by the Azure Web app